gjoyce42/Technical_Writing/Author_Tutorial.md

 ## Lesson Steps/Components
 ### 1. Know your purpose, define outcomes
 Before you begin your lesson, make sure you have a clear idea of what it will be about.
-Lessons should be
+Lessons should have 2-3 learning outcomes,

 ### 2. Understand and consider your audience
 Your lesson may be for someone who has never used a certain program before or it may be for more advanced users.
 Make sure you have your audience clearly in mind when writing steps and make sure you keep a consistent voice.
 Over/under explaining some steps may be confusing for your readers.
 If you do want to include a note for advanced users, make it clear who that note is for.
 In summary: